ejnnr/web-chess/README.md

-web-chess-server
+web-chess
 ================

-A server that can manage databases of chess games.
+A web implementation of a chess database program like Scid.